CALEBELLIOTT/CALEBELLIOTT/README.md

 ### Hi there 👋

 I'm glad that you have arrived at my github page!
-I am a full-stack web development student at Boise Codeworks.
-I got started coding in January of 2022 and have been passionately learning ever since.
+I am a full-stack Software Developer located in Boise Idaho.
+I love programming and have been passionatly learning ever since "hello world".

-My path to landing on this career has been a winding one- from graduating magna cum laude with a bachelors of science in Biology, to earning my EMT certification, I have dabbled a little bit in everything.
-However, upon learning about the tech career path and arriving at Boise Codeworks, my excitement for programming has only increased and I am confident that this is what I want to do!
+My path to landing on this career has been a winding one- from graduating with a bachelors of science in Biology, to earning my EMT certification, I have dabbled a little bit in everything.
+However, upon learning about the tech career path and beginning my coding journey, my excitement for programming has only increased and I wake up every morning ready to tackle new problems.

+My Tech Stack...

+- Vue.js
+- .Net core C#
+- MySQL

+I am also well versed with vanilla javascript (MVC), CSS, Node.js, MongoDb, Bootstrap, and more!

 A little bit about me...